 Las Vegas is famous for blurring the lines separating concepts and there's no better example of that than Club Paradise.
-A gentleman's club that at first glance comes across as a nightclub, Club Paradise straddles both concepts flawlessly.
+A gentleman's club that at first glance comes across as a nightclub, Club Paradise, which was established in 1993, straddles both concepts flawlessly.

 The club (which sits across from the Hard Rock Hotel and is easily one of the most conveniently located gentleman's clubs in town) is swanky and upscale, without being off-putting.